redis/redis-doc/topics/command-arguments.md

 # Command arguments

 `COMMAND` returns infromation about Redis commands.
-The last element of its reply is a map with aditional fields, one of which is the `arguments` field, which describes the arguments the command takes.
+The last element of its reply is a map with additional fields, one of which is the `arguments` field.
+It describes the arguments the command accepts.

-It is a list, where every element is a map with information about the argument.
+The value of `arguments` is a list, where every element is a map with information about the argument.

-These map fields are:
+This map's fields are:

  - `name`
- - `type`
+ - `!type`
  - `key-spec-index`
  - `token`
  - `summary`